 There are so many things, where shall I begin?
 Firstly, I have to mention my actual studying, the lecturers at Salford are very professional and pleasingly warm hearted.
 They always provide you with advice, if needed, and help you to achieve the targets that you set for yourself.
 Secondly, I have to say the environment.
 Peel Park is so amazing, the environment is peaceful and harmonious.
 From Feng Shui theory, this place could be described as a “ground of hidden treasury”, of course it is a little bit superstitious.

 Certainly the people.
 The community is very strong, and people are always willing to help strangers.
-I still remember the first day I arrived in Manchester, a lady told me how to reach the Salford Crescent station, and reminded me of where I should get off the train.
+I still remember the first day I arrived in the city, a lady told me how to reach the Salford Crescent train station, and reminded me of where I should get off the train.
 I feel it is friendly city, and as someone who is living so far from home, that means a huge amount.

 What were you studying before you came to the UK?